-- Attachments impact significantly on a child's development - physically, socially, emotionally and behaviourally as well as on their ability to learn. - Some CAM will have established and preserved secure attachments within their family - Others, because of their pre- trans- and post migration experiences, will have attachment difficulties - Some CAM will develop a negative Internal Working Model as a result of losses and trauma which teach them that the world is unsafe and unpredictable and adults are unable to meet their needs.
+- Attachments impact significantly on a child's development - physically, socially, emotionally and behaviourally as well as on their ability to learn. - Some CAM will have established and preserved secure attachments within their family - Others, because of their pre-trans- and post • migration experiences, will have attachment difficulties - Some CAM will develop a negative Internal Working Model as a result of losses and trauma which teach them that the world is unsafe and unpredictable and adults are unable to meet their needs.

-Learning - Attachment versus Exploration AMMINITED IN THE INTERIOR OF THE INTE child is insecure, hungry, uncomfortable, frightened
+Attachment System ON child is insecure, hungry, uncomfortable, frightened